Pedals2Paddles/ardupilot_wiki/copter/source/docs/3DR_Solo.rst

    will be used throughout this article to load firmware and set parameters.

-Prepar Mission Planner
+Prepare Mission Planner
 ======================
 If you've used Mission Planner in the past, this is probably already done.
 We need to make sure Mission Planner is configured for Advanced mode.
 You only need to do this once.

 #.
 Solo and controller powered on and connected to oneanother.
 #.
 Windows PC WiFi connected to the Sololink WiFI network.
 #.
 Open Mission Planner
 #.
 Click the Config/Tuning button at the top.
 #.
 Select planner on the left.
 #.
 Towards the bottom make sure the basic/advanced dropdown is set for advanced.